discordeno/discordeno/website/docs/getting-started.md

 ### Use individual features from Discordeno separably

-While we do provide a `@discordeno/bot` package on npm with all the features, you might just need a subset of those.
-For this reason, Discordeno is split across multiple packages which are the following:
+While we do provide a `@discordeno/bot` package on npm with all features included, you might just need some of them.
+For this reason, Discordeno is split across multiple packages, which are the following:

-- `@discordeno/bot`: Groups all other packages and adds transformers and other functionalities on top.
+- `@discordeno/bot`: Groups all other packages as well as adding transformers and other functionalities on top.
-- `@discordeno/rest`: Will only provide the methods you could use to send requests to Discord REST API, and ratelimit handling feature.
+- `@discordeno/rest`: Only provide methods to send requests to Discord REST API as well as handling rate limits.
 This will provide the same object as [`bot.rest`](#raw-rest-methods) when you create a `RestManager`.
-- `@discordeno/gateway`: Will only provide the methods you could use to establish and manage gateway connections to Discord.
+- `@discordeno/gateway`: Only provide methods to establish and manage gateway connections to Discord.
 This will provide the same object as `bot.gateway` when you create a `GatewayManager`
-- `@discordeno/utils`: Will only provide some utilities that are independent from other Discordeno features.
+- `@discordeno/utils`: Only provide some utilities that are independent from other Discordeno features.
-- `@discordeno/types`: Will only provide the Discord & Discordeno types used in all other packages.
+- `@discordeno/types`: Only provide the Discord & Discordeno types used in all other packages.

-The use-case for the separate packages may be more advanced compared to the use-cases where it makes more sense to simply use `@discordeno/bot`.
+It might make more sense to simply use `@discordeno/bot`, as the separate packages are mostly for advanced use cases.

 ### Raw REST methods

 While we recommend using `bot.helpers`, you might find yourself in a situation where avoiding the transformers and desired properties can be beneficial.
-For that, you can use the `bot.rest` methods, in this object, there are the same methods from `bot.helpers` but with a more raw return object.
-The return objects will simply be the raw response from Discord, but with the keys being camelCase instead of snake_case.
+For this reason, you can use the methods in `bot.rest`.
+These methods will return the raw response from Discord but with the keys being camelCase instead of snake_case.